Padiiset’s Statue – A Diplomat to Canaan and Palestine

 Padiiset’s Statue is a basalt statue found in the Egyptian delta, which includes an inscription referring to trade between Canaan and Ancient Egypt.
 It is the last known Ancient Egyptian reference to Canaan.

-This reference to Canaan is more than 300 years after the previously known inscriptions with the name of Canaan.
+This reference to Canaan is more than 300 years after the previously known inscriptions with Canaan’s name.
 The statue was created in the 1780-1700 BC period to commemorate a government vizier.

 This statue was originally carved to commemorate a powerful government official.
 A thousand years later, the inscription naming this forgotten man was erased, and a new carved name was added to celebrate its new owner.

-From the text on the rear of the statue, we learn that Pa-di-iset was a diplomatic messenger to the neighboring lands of Canaan and Peleset or Palestine.
+From the text on the rear of the statue, we learn that Pa-di-iset was a diplomatic messenger to Canaan and Peleset or Palestine’s neighboring lands.

 The rear view of Padiiset’s Statue